2001 Spanish Grand Prix: Race

 Barrichello made his first stop from second on the same lap and rejoined in third, behind teammate Michael Schumacher.
 Häkkinen made his first pit stop on the 27th lap.
-His pit stop was slower than Michael Schumacher's and the latter retook the lead on the pit lane straight as Häkkinen exited the pit lane in second.
+His pit stop was slower than Michael Schumacher's and the latter retook the lead on the pit lane straight as Häkkinen exited the pit lane in second, failing to overcut Schumacher.
 Coulthard moved up the field through McLaren's tactics.
 He entered the pit lane from eighth on lap 28 and rejoined in 11th.
 Following the first round of pit stops, Michael Schumacher continued to lead from Häkkinen, Barrichello, Montoya, Villeneuve and Trulli.
 The race resembled a procession for the next 12 laps as Michael Schumacher and Häkkinen's margin varied while they lapped slower cars.
 Montoya made a driver error at turn ten on lap 37, but instead of retiring, he chose to slow down slightly.

 The second round of pit stops began on lap 39.
 Trulli made a pit stop on lap 40, dropping from sixth to tenth.
 On the following lap, Montoya and Villeneuve made their second pit stops simultaneously, and Montoya went ahead, with Villeneuve trailing Coulthard.
 On lap 43, Michael Schumacher entered the pit lane for his second planned pit stop, leading Häkkinen by 4.2 seconds.
 His stop took 9.3 seconds, rejoining with no other car around him in third with enough fuel to finish the race.
-Michael Schumacher was unable to duplicate his earlier performance due to a vibration from his Ferrari's rear tyres shifting on the rims, resulting in poor balance.
-This kept him from pushing hard, and Ferrari suspected tyre delamination, so they advised him to slow to avoid having to make a third pit stop.
+Michael Schumacher was unable to duplicate his earlier performance due to a vibration from his Ferrari's rear tyres shifting on the rims of which the cause could not be found, resulting in poor balance.
+This kept him from pushing hard, and Ferrari suspected tyre delamination, so they advised him to slow to avoid having to make a third pit stop for a new set of tyres.
 Barrichello's second pit stop came on lap 45 and he maintained third.
 Two laps later, Häkkinen's pit board displayed a message about the gap between himself and Michael Schumacher, as well as an instruction to push in order to open up a big enough gap with a series of fast laps to pass the latter following his second pit stop.

 Michael Schumacher (pictured in 2005) benefited from a clutch failure that afflicted Häkkinen to take his third win of the 2001 season.